 The Job Search Handbook for Educators serves as a "manual" for pre-service educators, recent graduates, and others interested in PK-12 teaching careers.
 Each edition contains dozens of helpful articles like the one below in hopes to inspire, encourage, and give advice to those on journeys to find a job.
+We hope the Job Search Handbook will assist in going from student to teacher.

 If you'd like to have a full copy of the current Job Search Handbook for Educators for yourself or a friend/family member interested in teaching, AAEE has single copies available.